jindian/linux_note/GRUB2/grub_file_system.md

 typedef struct grub_fs *grub_fs_t;
 ```

 ext2 filesystem is one of the modules included in grub core image, it's added to grub_fs_list when loading ext2 module.
-Call context of loading ext2 filesystem module as below.
+Call context of loading ext2 filesystem module as below, the initialization of grub ext2 filesystem is very simple.

 ```load_ext2_module
 grub_main